Installing Infrahub

 cd infrahub

-invoke demo.start
+poetry run invoke demo.start

-- data persistence for the database must be enabled
+- Data persistence for the database must be enabled

 affinity